-Push one of the buttons on the remote. control, push the LOCK-switch in the center console, turn the key in one of the doors or turn the ignition to ON.
+- Push one of the buttons on thekey.

+- Push the LOCK-switch in the center console.

+- Turn the key in one of the doors or

+- Turn the ignition to ON.

 When the panic-function is activated the car will be locked/unlocked depending upon which button was pushed.